xcart/xc5-manual/en/look_and_feel/changing_your_stores_logo_and_favicon.md

 ![xc5_simple_cms_module.png]({{site.baseurl}}/attachments/ref_2VXSZhKE/xc5_simple_cms_module.png)

-To change the images for your store website:
+To change the default logo, favicon or Apple icon images for your store website:

 1. Prepare the custom images you want to use and store them on your local computer.